TM Garret: Radio career

 Garret started developing one of the first web-based German radio shows in 2000, which ran for no longer than six months.

 In 2004 he joined Radio Union with his new radio show Songwriter's Corner, which aired on Sunday nights on CountryMusic24, Germany's biggest country radio station.
 He became the station's Co-Chief director until he quit in early 2006.

 Garret and his partner Pastor Ray Johnson, a former gang member, currently host Let's Erase The Hate, a weekly talk radio show, on CBS affiliate Memphis radio station KWAM, which can be received locally on FM107.9 and AM990, as well as an internet live stream.

+Personal life

+Garret legally changed his name to TM Garret Schmid in 2018.